 The equal pay day has been created by the BPW (Business Professional Women) organisation.
 Created 1919 in Kentucky this foundation of women now counts over 100 member countries.
 The current president (2017-2020), Amany Asfour, a business lady from Egypt, defined the current objective: Empowering women to realize the sustainable development goals.

-This sounds like the idea behind Bag Affair: Women, manufacturing under good work conditions, respecting the planet and animals, business bags, which help women in business to gain one step further towards equality.
+To sum up this sounds like the idea behind Bag Affair: Women, manufacturing under good work conditions, respecting the planet and animals, business bags, which help women in business to gain one step further towards equality.

 The BPW works with 6 principles in their international actions: